vmsmith/897D/Project_Log.md

   * Rick will send e-mail update when new things are posted to GitHub.
   * Rick will post histogram code on GitHub today.
   * Cheryl will look at variable reduction methods, e.g., Best Subset, LASSO, LDA.
-  * Keith will look at advanced regression methods on the linear regression part.
+  * Keith will look at advanced regression methods on the linear regression part and compare output to OLS output.